mets/METS-primer/Chapter-3.md

 [Image]

-## `<structMap>` Structural map section
+## `<structSec>` Structural map section

-The **structural map section** `<structMap>` is the heart of a METS document.
-It provides a means for organizing the digital content represented by the `<file>` elements in the `<fileSec>` of the METS document into a coherent hierarchical structure.
+The **structural map section** `<structMap>` provides a means for organizing the digital content represented by the `<file>` elements in the `<fileSec>` of the METS document into a coherent hierarchical structure.
 (Note, if there is any other structure that better suits your needs that is fine, but hierarchical structures are most prevalently used here.)
 Such a hierarchical structure can be presented to users to facilitate their comprehension and navigation of the digital content.
 It can further be applied to any purpose requiring an understanding of the structural relationship of the content files or parts of the content files.
 The organization may be specified to any level of granularity (intellectual and or physical) that is desired.
-Since the `<structMap>` element is repeatable, more than one organization can be applied to the digital content represented by the METS document.
+The section may contain one or more structural maps, with using repeatable <structMap> element, which allows more than one structure to apply to the digital content represented by the METS document.

-The organization provided by the `<structMap>` may be purely intellectual or logical (such as a book divided into chapters), purely physical (a book divided into sequences of pages), or a mixture of logical and physical (a book sub-divided into chapters and subsequently
+The structure provided by the `<structMap>` may be purely intellectual or logical (such as a book divided into chapters), purely physical (a book divided into sequences of pages), or a mixture of logical and physical (a book sub-divided into chapters and subsequently